 Voice to Text Mode

-Word and many other apps have a voice to text mode where the program will listen to what you have to say and type it into the document for you.
+Microsoft Word and many other writing-related apps have a voice-to-text mode in which the program will listen to what you have to say and type it into the document for you.
 While this isn’t always 100% accurate (I definitely didn’t say “Love Youtube” that one time.
 I mean, I do love Youtube, but it was supposed to say “Love you too.”)
 Most of the time, however, you should be able to go back and figure out what you were trying to say.
 You can do this from the comfort of your favorite squishy chair or bed.
-There is also a software called Dragon that you can train to understand your voice and which can transcribe your speech to text more accurately.
+There is also a software called Dragon Dictate that you can train to understand your voice and which can transcribe your speech to text more accurately.
 This does have a fee attached to it and of course the time to train the program to get a more accurate outcome.

 Writing The Old-Fashioned Way